-PRINCIPLE: Be able to assist carry out a survey is the systematic collection of geophysical data for archaeological imaging or mapping – Setting out, collecting and producing the final result
+PRINCIPLE: To assist in the systematic collection of geophysical data for archaeological imaging or mapping & comprehend basic methodology. – Setting out, collecting and producing the final result

 - Novice – Is able to participate in the process of data collection, but would not be able to set up, survey and process data without full supervision.

 - Competent – Depending on the Geophysical survey technique used, the individual can assist in all aspects of the process, but may need some supervision.

 - Proficient – Can confidently assist in a geophysical survey without prompting for the correct procedures.

 Gradiometer survey (also known as magnetometry or magnetic gradient survey) is a passive geophysical method that detects local variation in the strength of the earth’s magnetic field.